 Archery Games – B

-Battleships – From Paul Taylor and Danny Thomas
+Battleships – Courtesy of ~ Paul Taylor and Danny Thomas

 I made up this game about 4 years ago to keep Kathryn Taylor entertained and motivated.
 It’s quite simple with a face of 144 small targets (Archers Advantage scaled faces) printed 6 to an A4 sheet and then taped together.